 NIS is a network lookup service that provides a centralized database of information about the network to systems participating in the service.
 The NIS database is fully replicated on selected systems and can be queried by participating systems on an as-needed basis.
 Maintenance of the database is performed on a central system.

 The purpose of NIS is to make network administration more efficient by reducing the risk of error and the time required to perform redundant file management tasks.
 For example, maintaining the /etc/hosts database on a large network might require creating a script to automatically copy the /etc/hosts file from a central system to all systems on the network.
 It also requires setting up the appropriate access permissions on each system to enable this file transfer; this is a redundant and time-consuming process.
 By contrast, on networks using NIS, maintaining the /etc/hosts database requires modifying a single file, typically /etc/hosts, on a single system.

 On many networks, a number of information sources are available to provide information to network applications.
 For this reason, most applications have a standard lookup rule for finding the information they need.
-Typically, the default lookup order is NIS first, DNS (BIND) second, then the appropriate local files.
+Starting with IRIX 6.5, the default lookup order is specified in the /etc/nsswitch.conf file.